gmmorris/gmmorris.github.io/_posts/2018-07-28-the-secret-sauce-to-an-effective-team.md

 layout: post
 title:  "The secret sauce to an effective team is a mix of Marmalade, Chutney and a little Tahini"
 date:   2018-07-28 23:39:00 +0100
-tags: ethics, tech, google, project maven
+tags: psychological safety, trust, team building
 icon: seedling
 description: "Practical steps to we took to building psychological safety when forming a new team"
 banner: banner-stag